 I’m pretty sure I lost some of you guys with that one.
 Who actually wants to embrace pain?
 Who actually likes going through life with no direction?
 It’s crazy, but ironically its necessary for growth.
 All the painful things I endured in life had to happen for me to become stronger.
 All the things I lost made me appreciate the things I was taking for granted.
 Pain also taught me that life is not fair and everybody is not going to be a winner, no matter how many pats on the back people give you.
 If you want to be a winner, it’s up to you to become one.
 For the things I couldn’t do, I mastered the things I can do.
 When you find your purpose in life, you become fearless in everything you do.
 You become less affected from the critics who don’t believe in you or knock on your door with negativity.
 People who don’t know their purpose are always threatened by people who do.
 You might be an inspiration or a force of motivation to others, but it is impossible to fulfill somebody else’s purpose.
 You will never know your purpose if you stay standstill in life.
 We are so scared of change, but fail to realize change brings growth and opportunity.
 It sheds light on the areas we need improvement on.
 If you can’t be honest with yourself, you are leaving room for another person to tell you things about yourself that you should already know.

-During this time in my life, I am my biggest critic because I have told myself I can do better.
 Every day, I am looking for ways to become a better me with help from my Personal Savoir.
 My past doesn’t define me.
 My pain doesn’t define me.
 My purpose doesn’t even define me.
 It shows the world who I am, but I have the power of what defines me.

 Life is not easy.
 Everyone has secret battles no one knows about.
 Everyone has pain that they are ashamed to reveal to the world.
 Pain brings purpose.
 I have been through things that were meant to destroy me.
 I was the girl who cried to God about why he gave me a seizure disorder.
 I was the girl who grew up with daddy issues and allowed men to treat me less than what I deserved.
 I was the girl who was self conscious about my looks and weight in a society that ignores self-hate.
 I was the kid who got teased about my name not realizing the same name would give me praise today.
 I was the girl who ignored God for a life of self-destruction.
 I was a lot of things that caused pain, and I accepted destruction because it was all I was used to at that time.
 It was a normal feeling for me.
 That’s until I fully surrendered to God and let him have his way with me.
 No holding back.
 No excuses.
 No worries.